sgigou/sgigou.github.io/_posts/2020-03-23-ios-13-form-dismiss.markdown

 - it is present in old apps like *Contacts* and *Agenda*, but it does not appear anymore in redesigned ones like *Reminders*,
 - when tapped, an action sheet is displayed to request confirmation from the user, only if the form has changes.

-- [ ] IMG: Action sheet in an app with the button

 ### The swipe gesture
 The swipe button act almost like the *Cancel* button: